bitcoin-dot-org/Bitcoin.org/README.md

 release version number, but if you need to change any download URL, edit the file `_templates/download.html`

-[Once Travis is enabled] You can then create a pull request to the master branch and Travis CI will automatically build it and make sure the links you provided return a "200 OK" HTTP header.
+You can then create a pull request to the master branch and Travis CI will automatically build it and make sure the links you provided return a "200 OK" HTTP header.
 (The actual files will not be downloaded to save bandwidth.)
 Alternatively, you can build